RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 ### Improvements

-1. **PDF Cleanup**: Ensured the input documents were clean and well-structured.
-2. **Multiquery Retriever**: Improved retrieval accuracy by using multiple queries.
-3. **Few-shot Prompting**: Enhanced model training by including a small set of initial dataset entries.
+1. **Text Cleaning**: Implemented text cleaning to remove newlines and extra spaces, ensuring the text is well-structured and easier to process.
-4. **Metadata Addition**: Added chunk numbers and page numbers to improve context relevance (removed due to issues).
+2. **Metadata Addition**: Added chunk numbers and page numbers to improve context relevance (removed due to issues).
+3. **MultiQuery Retrieval**: Integrated MultiQueryRetriever to generate multiple variations of user queries, enhancing the retrieval process by overcoming limitations of distance-based similarity search.
+4. **Combined Data Sources**: Merged text chunks from the policy document and an additional dataset to replicate few-shot prompting technique.
+5. **Citation Handling**: Added citation information to responses, providing users with the source of the information for better transparency and reliability.

 ## Evaluation Metrics
+- **Expanded Dataset Evaluation**: Evaluated the RAG system using an updated training set of 50 entries, enhancing the robustness of the evaluation process.
+- **Multiple Metrics**: Employed a variety of evaluation metrics, including faithfulness and answer relevancy, to provide a comprehensive assessment of the system's performance.
+- **Detailed Scoring**: Converted evaluation results into a pandas DataFrame for detailed analysis and visualization, ensuring clear and actionable insights.

-### Thought Process
+### Metrics

 - **Faithfulness**: Measures factual consistency of generated answers against the given context.
 Chosen to ensure the chatbot's responses are accurate and reliable.
 - **Relevancy**: Assesses the pertinence of the generated answer to the given prompt.
 Chosen to ensure the chatbot provides useful and relevant information.